MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

 highlight_name: true
 ---

+I  am a lecturer in Mathematics and Statistics department, Science  college at the  [University of Imam Mohammad Ibn Saud](https://imamu.edu.sa/en/Pages/default.aspx) in  Saudi Arabia since 2014.

+In 2018, I started my PhD journey,  under the supervision of  [Prof. Vladimir Bavula](https://maths.dept.shef.ac.uk/maths/staff_info_1.html)
-I am intersted in Poisson algebras, non-commutative algebras and Poisson prime ideals.
-My research in my PhD is  classifying a special case of the Poisson algebra class $A = (K[t]; \alpha, \beta, c, u)$ that is a polynomial Poisson algebra in two variables $x$ and $y$ with cofficients in a polynomial Poisson algebra $K[t]$ in one variable $t$.
-We classified class $A = K[t][x,y]$, over an algebraic closure field $K$ with zero characteristic.
-We concluded that there are three main cases and each subcase consists of several subcases.
+Our research is about classified a special case of the Poisson algebra class $A = (D;\alpha,\beta,c,u),$ [(Oh, 2006)](https://drive.google.com/file/d/19Zh_mbET4isNuD18_yLcDfK8jxk4iIEk/view?usp=sharing).
+The case  is the Poisson polynomial  algebra in two variables $x$ and $y$ with coefficients in the Poisson polynomial  algebra $K[t]$ in one variable $t$.
+We classified the large Poisson algebra class
-We are interested in the Poisson spectra, maximal and minimal Poisson prime ideals for Poisson algebra $A$ in each subcase.
-So, we classify all the Poisson prime ideals for these subcases to study properties of their Poisson enveloping algebras and some of simple Poisson finite dimensional $A$-modules.
-We present the containment from Poisson prime ideals for each subcase in figures.
-This work has been done under the supervision of [Prof. Vladimir Bavula](https://maths.dept.shef.ac.uk/maths/staff_info_1.html).
+${\color{brown(web)}A=K[t][x,y]}$, over an algebraic closure field $K$ with zero characteristic.
+The classification  consists of three main cases and each subcase has several subcases.
+We are interested in the Poisson spectra, maximal and minimal Poisson prime ideals for each subcase of the Poisson algebra class $A$.
+Therefore, we classify all the Poisson prime ideals for these subcases in order to study some properties of their Poisson algebras, Poisson enveloping algebras and some simple finite dimensional Poisson  ${\color{brown(web)}A}$-modules.
+I  present the results, i.e. the containment of
+Poisson prime ideals for each subcase in diagrams.
+I presented this research in two posters (Poisson Algebras I) and (Poisson Algebras II).

+After, I finish my PhD’s degree I am going back to teach at the University of Imam Mohammad Ibn Saud.